DMCA “Bad Faith” Takedowns and Counternotifications may require a Plaintiff to prove subjective bad faith.

 Contact a DMCA copyright infringement law firm

-If you need help with social media legal issues including copyright infringement claims, DMCA claims, cease and desist letters, infringement notifications and counter-notifications or need to file a federal court lawsuit seeking an injunction (or are responding to an injunction or TRO), contact us to discuss your case at (877) 276-5084.
-We are a boutique intellectual property and entertainment law firm focusing on copyright law in the United States.
+If you need help with social media legal issues including copyright infringement claims, YouTube strikes and monetization, DMCA claims, cease and desist letters, infringement notifications and counter-notifications or need to file a federal court lawsuit seeking an injunction (or are responding to an injunction or TRO), contact us to discuss your case at (877) 276-5084 or you can email us through our contact form.